 Play Your Part

-Johannesburg Awakening Minds needs your help.
+It’s your turn to play a part in keeping JAM alive and thriving.
 The actors keep all the earnings they make from performances, and for many, this is their main source of income.
 Audiences are often moved to tears by their brilliant delivery of Shakespeare’s words, giving people a new perspective on the human capabilities of even the most rejected members of society.
 Johannesburg Awakening Minds is beyond just a theatre group, they offer an incredibly tangible and life-changing experience.

 When Is It?